DevAhmedRadwan/task-api/README.md

 - need to have docker on your system
 - create .dev.env file from .example.env and customize it for your enviroment
+- create .db.dev.env file from .db.example.env and customize it for your enviroment
 - build the api docker images "docker build . -t todo-api"
 - start the container by excuting this command "docker-compose up" or lookup the commands section for help
 - stop project by ctrl+c